 The agency's provision for the welfare, care and protection of service users was reviewed.
-The organisation's adult safeguarding policy and procedures were reflective of the Department of Health's (DoH) regional policy and clearly outlined the procedure for staff in reporting concerns.
+The organisation's adult safeguarding procedures were reflective of the Department of Health's (DoH) regional policy and clearly outlined the procedure for staff in reporting concerns.

 The organisation had an identified Adult Safeguarding Champion (ASC).
-The agency's annual Adult Safeguarding Position report was reviewed and found to be satisfactory.
+The annual safeguarding position report had been completed and was satisfactory.